 Controls Engineer Recruiter

 We find controls engineers for robotics companies across the USA.
-PID, MPC, trajectory optimisation — the engineers who make robots move precisely and safely.
+PID, MPC, trajectory optimization.
+The engineers who make robots move precisely and safely.

 What a controls engineer does

-Controls engineers design and implement control systems for robotic platforms — PID loops, model predictive control (MPC), trajectory optimisation, force and torque control, impedance control.
+Controls engineers design and implement control systems for robotic platforms: PID loops, model predictive control (MPC), trajectory optimization, force and torque control, impedance control.

 They make robots move precisely and safely in physical environments.
 Most good controls engineers have strong mathematical backgrounds alongside software depth.

-The discipline spans classical control theory through to modern optimisation-based approaches.
+The discipline spans classical control theory through to modern optimization-based approaches.
 The best engineers can operate across both.

 Why this role is difficult to hire

-Deep mathematical grounding is required — control theory, optimisation, dynamics.
+Deep mathematical grounding is required: control theory, optimization, dynamics.
 Many controls engineers sit in aerospace or automotive and do not identify as robotics engineers.

 Assessing genuine controls depth versus someone who has tuned a few PID loops requires specialist knowledge that generalist recruiters do not have.